leonid09miner/domain_hijack.github.io/README.md

-# domain_hijack.github.io
+# Leonid Firsenkov 367587
-temporary repo for hijacking a domain
+hello, here is my attempt to hijack a domain